taming-the-state-in-react/taming-the-state-in-react/manuscript/react/local-state.md

 - state is never final
 - it can be changed, modified, altered, manipulated
-- the change happens in mutable or immutable ways, functional or non functional approaches
+- the change happens in mutable or immutable ways, more general it could be divided into functional or non functional approaches

 ## Local State